-- Meet the Standards of Residency: When possible, the household should provide the abovementioned information related to families (e.g., state ID) to be identified as a Prince William County resident. - Inability to meet residency standards (Outreach): If the household is unable to provide one or more of the required proofs of documentation, the household should be known to be living on the streets, parks, or other places not meant for human habitation participation as a resident of Prince William County, Manassas Park, or City of Manassas with street outreach provider within 30 days and verification can be in the following forms: - Verification letter by street outreach provider - Email exchange letter - Phone call follow-up by documentation

-Inability to meet residency standards: if they can't establish residency any other way (where homeless certification documentation by providers is located): 30 hypothermia shelter stays (can be non-consecutive) in a 90-day period that hypo season if cannot establish residency any other way.
+- Meet the Standards of Residency: When possible, the household should provide the abovementioned information related to families (e.g., state ID) to be identified as a Prince William County resident. - Inability to meet residency standards (Outreach): If the household is unable to provide one or more of the required proofs of documentation, the household should be known to be living on the streets, parks, or other places not meant for human habitation participation as a resident of Prince William County, Manassas Park, or City of Manassas with street outreach provider within 30 days and verification can be in the following forms: - o Verification letter by street outreach provider - o Email exchange letter - Phone call follow-up by documentation consecutive) in a 90-day period that hypo season if cannot establish residency any other way.
 First piece that already exists with homeless certification takes priority over hypo shelter stays.

+Inability to meet residency standards: if they can't establish residency any other way (where homeless certification documentation by providers is located): 30 hypothermia shelter stays (can be non-